tanishqbansal7597/sss_assignment_sep24/README.md

 Weather CLI Application
 Overview
-This project is a Python-based Command-Line Interface (CLI) application that allows users to log in, search for weather data in various locations using the OpenWeatherMap API, and store their search history in a MySQL database.
-The application provides user authentication and search history management while ensuring secure handling of user information.
+This is a Python-based Command-Line Interface (CLI) application that allows users to log in, search for weather data in various locations using the OpenWeatherMap API, and store their search history in a MySQL database.
+The application provides secure user authentication and detailed weather search history management.

 Features
-User Registration & Authentication: Users can create accounts and log in securely.
+User Registration & Authentication
+Users can create accounts and log in.
 Passwords are hashed using bcrypt for security.
+Weather Search
-Weather Search: Once logged in, users can search for current weather information, including temperature, humidity, weather conditions, and wind speed.
+After logging in, users can search for current weather in any location (temperature, humidity, weather conditions, wind speed).
+Search History Management
-Search History Management: Every search is logged in a MySQL database, allowing users to view their past searches along with the weather data retrieved at the time.
+Every search is logged in the MySQL database, allowing users to view their past searches along with the weather data retrieved.
+Error Handling
-Error Handling: Handles invalid inputs, API errors, and database connection issues gracefully.
+Handles invalid inputs, API errors, and database issues gracefully.
-Project Structure
-bash
-Copy code
-weather_cli_project/
-├── weather_cli.py        # Main application script
-├── .env                  # Environment variables (API key, DB credentials) ├── venv/                 # Python virtual environment ├── requirements.txt      # List of dependencies
-└── README.md             # Documentation file
 Setup Instructions
 1. Clone the Repository
 bash

+Verify

+Open In Editor
+Edit
 Copy code
 git clone https://github.com/your-username/weather_cli_project.git
 cd weather_cli_project
 2. Set Up a Virtual Environment
-It's recommended to run the project in a virtual environment to manage dependencies:
+Create and activate a virtual environment to manage dependencies:

+For Windows:

 bash

+Verify

+Open In Editor
+Edit
 Copy code
 python -m venv venv
-source venv/Scripts/activate   # Windows
-# or
+venv\Scripts\activate
+For macOS/Linux:

+bash

+Verify

+Open In Editor
+Edit
+Copy code
+python3 -m venv venv
-source venv/bin/activate       # macOS/Linux
+source venv/bin/activate
 3. Install Dependencies
 Install the required Python packages:

 bash

+Verify

+Open In Editor
+Edit
 Copy code
 pip install -r requirements.txt
 4. Configure Environment Variables
-Create a .env file in the project root directory and add the following variables:
+Create a .env file in the project root directory with the following contents:

 env

+Verify

+Open In Editor
+Edit
 Copy code
 OPENWEATHER_API_KEY=your_openweathermap_api_key
 DB_USER=sss_assignment_sep24